postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 For more detail on implementing different types of auth in your Postman requests, check out [Authorizing requests](/docs/postman/sending-api-requests/authorization/).

-Once your auth and other request details are setup, you can click __Send__ to run your request.
+Once your auth and other request details are set up, you can click __Send__ to run your request.

 ### Configuring request headers

 Some APIs require you to send particular headers along with requests, typically to provide additional metadata about the operation you are performing.
 You can set these up in the __Headers__ tab.
-Enter any key value pairs you need and Postman will send them along with your request.
+Enter any key-value pairs you need and Postman will send them along with your request.
 As you type, you will be prompted with common options you can use to autocomplete your setup, such as `Content-Type`.

 ![Header Types](https://assets.postman.com/postman-docs/header-types.jpg)

 > You can save commonly used headers together in a header preset.
 In the __Headers__ tab, click the __Presets__ drop-down, and choose __Manage Presets__.
 Add each preset by providing a name, and entering the key plus value.
 Click __Add__ and your preset will be available in the __Presets__ drop-down.
-Selecting the present will auto-populate the fields in your request headers.
+Selecting the preset will auto-populate the fields in your request headers.
 > ![Header Preset](https://assets.postman.com/postman-docs/header-preset.jpg)
 > <img alt="Select Preset" src="https://assets.postman.com/postman-docs/select-preset.jpg" width="250px"/>

-Once your headers and other request details are setup, you can click __Send__ to run your request.
+Once your headers and other request details are set up, you can click __Send__ to run your request.

 ### Using cookies